All Episodes

 That's just not real.

-You know what's amazing about all this, because he's saying it.
+You know what's amazing about all this?

-Because they don't have much to go on here.
+And it's an easy question to answer because they don't have much to go on here.

-And even the president, as we learned from Comey was never under investigation.
+And even the president, as we learned from Comey, was never under investigation.

 There's no evidence of collusion.

-I I don't even have time today to play the longer and longer and longer montage of everybody, Democrats included, all saying no evidence of collusion.
+I don't even have time today to play the longer and longer and longer montage of everybody, Democrats included, all saying no evidence of collusion.

 And it just goes on and on, this monotonous dog and pony show that is, you know, out there.

-Uh, let's let's dip into Diane Feinstein a little.
+Let's dip into Diane Feinstein a little.

-When you wrote your letter on May 9, did you know that the President had already decided to fire Director Comey?
+When you wrote your letter on May 9, did you know that the president had already decided to fire Director Comey?

 It was given, and he asked us to put that in writing.